awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 For more information about using tags in Lightsail, see [Tags in Amazon Lightsail](amazon-lightsail-tags.md)\.

 **What resources can be tagged?**
-Lightsail current supports tagging for the following resources:
+Lightsail currently supports tagging for the following resources:
 • Instances \(Linux and Windows\)
 • Block storage disks
 • Load balancers
 • Databases
 • DNS zones
-• Instance, disk, and database snapshots
+• Manual snapshots of instances, disks, and databases
-Snapshots also support tags but are automatically given the same tags as the source resource\.
-You can edit these tags when you use a snapshot to create a new instance, disk, or database\.
+Manual snapshots support tags; however, you must use the Lightsail API, or AWS CLI to tag snapshots\.
+If you use the Lightsail console to create a manual snapshot of a tagged instance, disk, or database, the manual snapshot is automatically given the same tags as the source resource\.
+You can edit these tags when you use the Lightsail console to create a new resource from a tagged manual snapshot\.
+Automatic snapshots cannot be tagged\.

 **How can I tag my Lightsail snapshots?**
-The Lightsail console automatically tags snapshots with the same tags as its parent resource\.
-If you use the Lightsail API to create a snapshot, you can choose the tags for the snapshot yourself\.
+The Lightsail console automatically tags manual snapshots with the same tags as its source resource\.
+If you use the Lightsail API, or AWS CLI to create a snapshot, you can choose the tags for the snapshot yourself\.
-Database snapshots tags are not currently included in billing reports \(cost allocation tags\)\.
+Tags for manual snapshots of databases are not currently included in billing reports \(cost allocation tags\)\.

 **What is the difference between key\-value and key\-only tags?**
 Lightsail tags are key\-value pairs, allowing you to organize resources such as instances across different categories \(e\.g\. project:Blog, project:Game, project:Test\)\.
 This allows you full control across all use cases such as resource organization, bill reporting, and access management\.
 The Lightsail console also allows you to tag your resources with key\-only tags for quick filtering in the console\.